KseniaJuravel/Museomics_Fungi/README.md

 https://www.nature.com/articles/s41467-018-04787-4#citeas

-Ropars, J., Maufrais, C., Diogo, D. et al. Gene flow contributes to diversification of the major fungal pathogen Candida albicans.
+Ropars, J., Maufrais, C., Diogo, D. et al. Gene flow contributes to the diversification of the major fungal pathogen Candida albicans.
 Nat Commun 9, 2253 (2018). https://doi.org/10.1038/s41467-018-04787-4

 <details>
-<summary>Genomic variants identification for the sampled data in comparison to two strains reference genomes</summary>
+<summary>Genomic variants identification for the sampled data in comparison to the two strains' reference genomes</summary>

 Sequencing data obtained for each of the strains for the museum specimens: